pluginized-protocols/libxbgp/docs/source/helper_functions.rst

 Helper Functions
 ================

 A pluglet is a contiguous series of eBPF instructions.
-The eBPF instruction set do not allow making jumps to another function defined in the bytecode.
-However, eBPF allows to call functions which are not defined inside the pluglet bytecode, but rather inside the program where libubpf runs.
+The eBPF instruction set does not allow making jumps to another function defined in the bytecode.
+However, eBPF allows calling functions which are not defined inside the pluglet bytecode, but rather inside the program where libubpf runs.
 It can be roughly compared to a Linux system call.